Building a community dedicated to education excellence.

 More than 95 percent of the UW School of Medicine acceptances are applicants from Washington, Wyoming, Alaska, Montana and Idaho (WWAMI).

-Ranked nationally as a top medical school for primary care and research by U.S. News & World Report, UW School of Medicine offers a range of opportunities to personalize your experience.
+Ranked nationally as the No. 1 medical school for primary care education and a top medical school for research by U.S. News & World Report, UW School of Medicine offers a range of opportunities to personalize your experience.

 Our curriculum features a more active, "flipped" classroom approach.
 Clinical skills are taught in classroom, outpatient and hospital settings beginning with immersion prior to the start of classes.